OctopusDeploy/docs/src/shared-content/scripts/add-azuread-identity-to-users-scripts.include.md

                     $existingOctopusUser.Identities += $newAzureADIdentity # Identities is an array
                 }

-                # Update user's email address if set AND the value isnt empty.
+                # Update user's email address if set AND the value isn't empty.
                 if($UpdateOctopusEmailAddress -eq $True -and -not([string]::IsNullOrWhiteSpace($User.AzureEmailAddress) -eq $true))
                 {
                     Write-Debug "Setting Octopus email address to: $($User.AzureEmailAddress)"
                     $existingOctopusUser.EmailAddress = $User.AzureEmailAddress
                 }

-                # Update user's display name if set AND the value isnt empty.
+                # Update user's display name if set AND the value isn't empty.
                 if($UpdateOctopusDisplayName -eq $True -and -not([string]::IsNullOrWhiteSpace($User.AzureDisplayName) -eq $true))
                 {
                     Write-Debug "Setting Octopus display name to: $($User.AzureDisplayName)"